Why Teak Oil Can Be Harmful for Your Teak Furniture

 Indoor teak wood furniture

-Most indoor furniture is made from very porous wood types, such as pine.
+Most indoor furniture is made from porous wood types, such as pine.
 These woods lose their natural oils quickly and need regular polishing to stay supple.
 Also, because oil penetrates deep into the wood’s surface, it adds an attractive natural sheen to the furniture.

 6. Should You Polish Outdoor Teak Furniture?

-Although this is a matter of personal preference, we can tell you that polish does not protect teak wood.
+Although this is a matter of personal preference, polish does not actually protect teak wood.
 Furthermore, teak’s high oil content often makes it difficult for the polish or varnish to stick to the wood’s surface.
 As a result, it will eventually flake and peel off.
-Polishing teak may work better if the furniture is meant for indoor use alone.

 The Bottom Line

-If you have any further questions about using teak oil for outdoor furniture, feel free to reach out to the team and Teak & Deck Professionals.
+If you have any further questions about using teak oil for outdoor furniture, feel free to reach out to our Teak & Deck professionals.
 We use a host of effective products and services to preserve your teak furniture in the long haul.
-We can clean, seal, and refinish your teak assets to help them last longer!
-Contact us today to know more or get an exact quote.
+Our technicians clean, seal, and refinish teak assets to help them last longer!

 First Published on: Sep 23, 2019